yerukulapavan/communitycalssroom-git/README.md

 ok
-pavan yerukula says that rishika is doing good on java coding.
+pavan yerukula says that rishika is doing good on java coding How good you are in DSA.